su-resh/BE-Computer/readme.md

 ---

-## 🏫 About BE Notes
+## 🏫 About Engineering Notes

-**BE Notes** is designed specifically for **Pokhara University (PU)** Bachelor of Engineering students to make learning simpler and more accessible.
+**Engineering Notes** is designed specifically for **Pokhara University (PU)** Bachelor of Engineering students to make learning simpler and more accessible.
-Whether you’re preparing for exams, revising topics, or looking up assignments, BE Notes is your go-to study companion.
+Whether you’re preparing for exams, revising topics, or looking up assignments, Engineering Notes is your go-to study companion.

 ---

 ## 🛠 About This Repository

 - This GitHub repository **will no longer be updated**.
-- All future updates, new subjects, and features will be exclusively available in the **BE Notes App**.
+- All future updates, new subjects, and features will be exclusively available in the **Engineering Notes App**.

 ---